RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-Cyber-AI--Real-defense.md

 ---
 title:  "Cyber AI: Real defense"
-excerpt:  "As organizations struggle with security breaches, cyber AI can be a force multip (...)"
+excerpt:  "As organizations struggle with security breaches, cyber AI can be a force multiplier, enabling security teams not only to respond faster than cyberattackers can move but also to anticipate these moves and act in advance. (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Readin.png
 sidebar: